koutianqi/koutianqi.github.io/_pages/about.md

 Area of research
 -----
-Science and Technology Studies, Philosophy of Machine Learning
+Philosophy of Machine Learning, STS (Science and Technology Studies), Race and Technology

 Research experiences
 -----